 What do you understand by repeated episodes of PID?

 Repeated episodes of PID simply means experiencing pelvic inflammatory disease more than once, often after treatment.
 It is also known as recurrent episodes of PID.

-This condition can return if the initial infection isn’t entirely cleared.
-This is often because the course of treatment wasn’t completed or because a sexual partner wasn’t tested and treated.
+PID can return if the initial infection isn’t entirely cleared.
+This is often because the course of treatment wasn’t completed or because your sexual partner wasn’t tested and treated.